canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     This behavior is special-cased not to cause redefinition errors.
 Instead, existing definitions gain the ``via`` attribute that links them to the generator job.
 This feature is used by derivative application such as Checkbox.
-PlainBox is not using it at this time.
+Plainbox is not using it at this time.

     RESUMING
     ========

-    PlainBox offers a session resume functionality whereas a session that was interrupted (either purposefully or due to a malfunction) can be resumed and effectively continued where it was left off.
+    Plainbox offers a session resume functionality whereas a session that was interrupted (either purposefully or due to a malfunction) can be resumed and effectively continued where it was left off.